-The second mawwal I'd like to discuss, "Amana Ya Leil," is in Maqam Zanjaran (also known as Maqam Zankulah), a rare maqam to begin with.
-A member of the Hijaz Family, Zanjaran's secondary jins is Ajam on its 4th scale degree-in place of the Nahawand and Rast that would normally occur there in Maqam Hijaz.
-The common sayir of Zanjaran starts with Jins Hijaz on the upper-octave tonic, and descends through Jins Ajam on the 4th, resolving to Jins Hijaz on the root.
-Abdel-Wahab follows this conventional pathway through more than half of the mawwal, including all of the opening layali and the first few lines of the poem; the short qanun and violin solos in between vocal phrases follow the same path.
-Only two things are worth noting here: the brief emphasis on Jins Pseudo-Sikah on the 6th degree (created by a raised 5th scale degree-G#; this jins appears in its typical place on the 3rd scale degree of Jins Ajam), and the use of the lowered 6th scale degree (A-flat) on the descent, which is part of the upper baggage of Jins Hijaz on the root.
+The second mawwal I'd like to discuss, "Amana Ya Leil," is in Magam Zanjaran (also known as Magam Zankulah), a rare magam to begin with.
+A member of the Hijaz Family, Zanjaran's secondary jins is Ajam on its 4th scale degree, in place of the Nahawand and Rast that would normally occur there in Magam Hijaz.
+The common sayir of Zanjaran starts with Jins Hijaz on the upper-octave tonic and descends through Jins Ajam on the 4th scale degree, resolving to Jins Hijaz on the root.
+Abdel-Wahab follows this conventional pathway through more than half of the mawwal, including all of the opening layali and the first few lines of the poem.
+The short qanun and violin solos in between vocal phrases follow the same path.
+Only two things are worth noting here: the brief emphasis on Jins Pseudo-Sikah on the 6th scale degree (created by a raised 5th scale degree [G-sharp]; this jins appears in its typical place on the 3rd scale degree of Jins Ajam), and the use of the lowered 6th scale degree (A-flat) on the descent, which is part of the upper baggage of Jins Hijaz on the root.
 Both of these accidental changes are fully within the typical structures of Jins Ajam and Jins Hijaz, respectively, so that we should consider them fundamental to Maqam Zanjaran.
-Here, then, are the core ajnas of Maqam Zanjaran:
+Example 28 shows the core ajnas of Maqam Zanjaran.